OpenRulesforCatalogingProject/openrulesforcatalogingproject.github.io/_pages/Title/Title.md

 [LCRI 1.1F1](https://web.archive.org/web/20200723075649/https://www.loc.gov/cds/PDFdownloads/csb/CSB_013.pdf#page=4){:target="_blank"}.

-**Rule:** Transcribe the Statement of responsibility as it appears on the preferred source of information or another prominent place on the item.
+**Rule:** Transcribe the Statement of responsibility as it appears on the resource.
 If a single name appears, transcribe it.
 If more than one name appears, the cataloger may decide how many (or how few) names to record according to local practice.
 Transcribe titles, honorifics, familial terms or essential identifying words.
 If a Statement of responsibility